Calculation Point Logo

 15-Minute Session

-Burns ~125 kcal for average adult.
+Burns approximately 125 kcal for an average adult.

 Realistic Expectations